Durairaj/python-web-serv/README.md

 - [ ] Svelte webapp bootstrap
 - [ ] Svelte UI for searching stocks
+- [ ] Graphql API endpoints for CRUD of messages
 - [ ] Consuming twitter API
 - [ ] Pushing to Kafka topics
 - [ ] Analysis of stream messages by duration